Robert Salomon

 Robert Salomon is an American researcher, author and educator.
-He is Professor and NEC Faculty Fellow of International Management at the New York University Stern School of Business.
-He is also the Vice Dean of NYU Stern, and Dean for Executive Programs.
+He is currently serving as the inaugural Dean of the Stern School of Business at NYU Abu Dhabi.
+He is also Professor and NEC Faculty Fellow of International Management at the New York University Stern School of Business.
+Previously, he served as Vice Dean of Executive Programs NYU Stern.
 He was designated an NYU Stern Faculty Scholar in 2014.

 Salomon's research focuses on globalization.
 He studies topics related to global strategy, global risk, cross-border knowledge transfer, and social responsibility.
 In 2016, he wrote an award-winning book, Global Vision: How Companies Can Overcome the Pitfalls of Globalization.

 Salomon's book Global Vision was named one of the Best Business Books of 2016 by Strategy+Business Magazine.
 He won the 2003 Haynes Best Paper Prize, the 2006 IABS Best Article Award and the 2015 Emerald Citations of Excellence Award.
 In 2019, the Academy of International Business awarded him the silver medal for exceptional intellectual contributions to the field of international business.
 He was also nominated for the Richard N. Farmer Award and was a finalist for the Gunnar Hedlund Medal.
 In 2018, he was named to the Poets and Quants list of Favorite Business School Professors.